A General Lower Bound for the Limited Augmented Zarankiewicz Number based upon Complete Graphs: Concluding Remarks

 The limited augmented Zarankiewicz number \(z_L(m,n)\) thus emerges as a natural combinatorial extension of the classical Zarankiewicz number, with rich structure and deep connections to both extremal graph theory and the theory of sum-of-squares representations of biquadratic forms.
 We hope that the results and methods presented here will stimulate further research in this direction.

-\textbf{Acknowledgement} We are thankful to Prof. Guangzhou Chen for the discussion.
+\textbf{Acknowledgement} We are thankful to Prof. Guangzhou Chen for the discussion, and to Professor Vyacheslav Titov for his comments.
+The new lower bound of $z_L(5, 5) \ge 15$ is based upon Professor Vyacheslav Titov's comments.
 This work was partially supported by Research Center for Intelligent Operations Research, The Hong Kong Polytechnic University (4-ZZT8), the National Natural Science Foundation of China (Nos.
 12471282 and 12131004), and Jiangsu Provincial Scientific Research Center of Applied Mathematics (Grant No. BK20233002).

 \textbf{Data availability} No datasets were generated or analysed during the current study.

 \textbf{Conflict of interest} The authors declare no conflict of interest.